vineelko/patina/docs/src/rfc/text/0015-patina-release-process.md

 ### Branching

+> Note: The "major branch" process is not being followed in Patina as of 10/20/2025.
+>
+> The project will choose when to adopt this process in the future.
+At that time, an amendment will be made to this
+> RFC along with an announcement in the GitHub repo.

 - The `main` branch is the primary development branch.
   - Any release made from a non-`main` branch must have a pre-release identifier in the version.
 - A `feature` branch may be created for an involved feature or enhancement.